yguitton/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 # Plotting!

 It's time!
 Let's plot it all!
-But first, let's pick some marker genes from the `Ranked_Genes-by_Cluster` list that you generated.
+But first, let's pick some known marker genes that can distinguish different cell types.
 I'll be honest, in practice, you'd now be spending a lot of time looking up what each gene does (thank you google!).
 There are burgeoning automated-annotation tools, however, so long as you have a good reference (a well annotated dataset that you'll use as the ideal).
 In the mean time, let's do this the old-fashioned way, and just copy a bunch of the markers in the original paper.

 > <hands-on-title>Plot the cells!</hands-on-title>
 >